edgarpf/aws-csaa-tips/README.md

 FIPS 140-2 compliance.
   * Integration with applications using PKCS#11, Java JCE, or Microsoft CNG interfaces.
   * High-performance in-VPC cryptographic acceleration (bulk crypto).

+## Elastic IP

+- An Elastic IP address doesn’t incur charges as long as the following conditions are true:

+  * The Elastic IP address is associated with an Amazon EC2 instance.
+  * The instance associated with the Elastic IP address is running.
+  * The instance has only one Elastic IP address attached to it.